OAI/OpenAPI-Specification/versions/3.0.md

 ### <a name="vendorExtensions"></a>Specification Extensions

-While the Swagger Specification tries to accommodate most use cases, additional data can be added to extend the specification at certain points.
+While the OpenAPI Specification tries to accommodate most use cases, additional data can be added to extend the specification at certain points.

 The extensions properties are always prefixed by `"x-"` and can have any valid JSON format value.